hale-lo/about-me-repo/README.md

 # About Me Repo

-This repository is a place for me to practise using Markdown while writing a little bit about myself.
+This repository is my first proper attempt at using GitHub to practise Markdown and create a README about myself.

 ## Hello 👋

 My name is Louis, and this README is part of a Stretch Exercise with NU London.
-The aim is to help me become more confident with GitHub, repositories and Markdown.
+I am using it as a chance to get more comfortable with GitHub, repositories and Markdown, but also to write a little bit about the things that interest me.

-I am interested in learning new technical skills, especially those connected to programming, data science and effective note taking.
+At the moment, I am especially interested in Japanese, data science, note taking, and how tools like Markdown can be used to organise ideas more clearly.

 ---